Linjiangzhu/Shepherd/docs/status.md

         self.q_table[curr_s][curr_a] = old_q + self.alpha * (G - old_q)
 ```

-The agent will follow a $\epsilon$-greedy policy to choose action from the q-table with the best q-value.
+The agent will follow a $$\epsilon$$-greedy policy to choose action from the q-table with the best q-value.
 The long-term reward will gradually degenerate as step goes:

 ```python
     def choose_action(self,state,possible_actions):